2008–09 New Orleans Hornets season

-The 2008–09 New Orleans Hornets season was the 7th season of the franchise in the National Basketball Association.
+The 2008–09 New Orleans Hornets season was the seventh season of the franchise in the National Basketball Association.

 The regular season was marred by injuries, with only Rasual Butler playing in all games.
 The remaining four starters missed a combined 68 games, of whom center Tyson Chandler missed 37 games.
 Even when not on the injured list, Chandler's season was sub-par.
 Perhaps partly as a result of this, on February 18 Chandler was traded to the Oklahoma City Thunder for forwards Joe Smith and Chris Wilcox.
 Despite the less than stellar season, this was generally perceived as a payroll-shedding move.
-However, within a day, the trade was rescinded due to concerns regarding Chandlers turf toe, which curiously, according to Chandler and the Hornet organization was not the reason for his stints on the injury list.
+However, within a day, the trade was rescinded due to concerns regarding Chandlers turf toe, which according to Chandler and the Hornet organization was not the reason for his stints on the injury list.

 Battling these issues for much of the season, the Hornets finished the season with a record of 49–33, 7 games off the franchise best record of the previous season.
 This meant that the Hornets only finished 4th in the Southwest Division and 7th in the Western Conference.
 In the 2009 NBA Playoffs, the Hornets lost 1–4 in the first round to the second seeded Denver Nuggets.
 All four losses were severe, with the worst being a 58–point drubbing at home in Game 4, losing 63–121, which tied for the most lopsided loss in NBA Playoff history.
 Naturally lamented by fans and media alike, the embarrassing performance can at least be partly explained by the health situation of the players, with arguably the top 5 Hornets ailing to varying injuries.